Sample Request Letter for Meeting Appointment with Client

 Don’t be impatient

-Don’t rush to send follow-up letters once you send your request letter for a meeting appointment with the client.
+Don’t rush to send follow-up letters once you send your request letter.
 It’s always advisable to wait for about 2-3 days before you can decide to send a follow-up letter to avoid becoming a nuisance.

 Conclusion